talybin/rest/README.md

 ## REST
 Rest is a header only C\+\+11 library for building high performance RESTful web services.
-It is based on [Boost](https://www.boost.org) library to provide cross-platform compability and support for older compilers that does not support higher than C\+\+11.
+It is based on [Boost](https://www.boost.org) library to provide cross-platform compatibility and support for older compilers that does not support higher than C\+\+11.

 ### Design Goals
-Unlike other similar libraries, Rest has it's main goal to have as close interface to [Node.js Express](https://expressjs.com) framework as possible with exception to avoid camel caps style.
+Unlike other similar libraries, Rest has its main goal to have as close interface to [Node.js Express](https://expressjs.com) framework as possible with exception to avoid camel caps style.
-Also staying in C++11 makes it easier to integrate into corporate code where not always latest compilers can be used.
+Also, staying in C++11 makes it easier to integrate into corporate code where not always the latest compilers can be used.

 ### Requirements
 Rest using Beast library (among others) from Boost.
 Beast was introduced in version 1.66 which makes it minimum required version of Boost.